naimaudio/projects_kpi/README.md

 ### Choices made

 This frontend has been made the most accurate according to the fluent 2 design system.
-The first users of this application will be Focal employees, which are fluent with the Microsoft ecosystem.
+The first users of this application will be verventudio employees, which are fluent with the Microsoft ecosystem.

 ## Vue concepts